AvanFabian/DenkMeister-Apps/README.md

-# Denkmeister : German to Indonesia Learning Platfrom
+# Denkmeister : German to Indonesia Learning Platform

 ## 📋 <a name="table">Table of Contents</a>